theKashey/used-styles/README.md

 ## Solution
 1. Scan all `.css` files, extracting all the style names.
-2. Scan resulting `html`, finding all the `classNames` used
+2. Scan resulting `html`, finding all the `classNames` used.
+3a.
+Calculate all styles you need to render a given HTML.
-3. Calculate all the files you shall send to a client.
+3b.
+Calculate all the files you shall send to a client.
+4. Inject styles or links
+5. Hoist or remove styles on clientside startup

-Bonus: Do the same for streams.
+> Bonus: Do the same for streams.

-Bonus: Do it only for `used styled`, not just imported somewhere.
+> Bonus: Do it only for really `used styled`, not just imported somewhere.

 ## Limitation
 In the performance sake `used-styles` inlines a bit more styles than it should -